S0Eric/CSJSMeetup2103/Outline.md

 The outer For iterates over each setting row, the outer loop function creates the DIV containing the description and then iterates over each value in that setting row.

-The values arrays can be sparse, so that loop also iterates over a hardcoded array of indexes, and the inner For function invokes the fmtValue function.
-This function simply displays the value as a string, or a dash if the value is undefined.
+The inner For function invokes the fmtValue function that displays the value as a string, or a dash if it's undefined.

 ====Uncomment the fmtValue function====